• Skip to primary navigation

 With fresh blueberries blended into a creamy base, this recipe is not only vegan but also keto-friendly and low-carb.

-Perfect for those busy mornings, this pudding can be prepped ahead of time and stored in the fridge for an easy grab-and-go meal or snack.
+Perfect for those busy mornings, this overnight chia pudding can be prepped ahead of time and stored in the fridge for an easy grab-and-go meal or snack.
 The recipe is naturally sweetened with a sugar-free sweetener and flavored with real vanilla extract for that extra indulgent touch.

 blending blueberries with almond milk and sweetener